sbenson09/sbscanner/README.md

 ```

 ## Sample input data
-Sample input and testing data has been provided for the user in the [/inputs](https://github.com/sbenson09/apple_vuln_response_takehome_assignment_01_2024/tree/main/inputs) folder.
+Sample input and testing data has been provided and available for use in the [/inputs](https://github.com/sbenson09/apple_vuln_response_takehome_assignment_01_2024/tree/main/inputs) folder.

 ## Assumptions & Considerations
-* While Nmap or similar existing tools could be easily leverage as the scanning engine, this is assumed to be out of ther spirit of the assignment, and therefore were not considered.
+* Building on top of existing tools like Nmap were assumed out of the spirit of the assignment, and thus not considered.
 * The scanner must support both HTTP and HTTPS.
 * While credentials of the assignment are defined upfront (i.e. `root`:`root`), the scanner will allow these to be input as commandline arguments (`--username [username]`, `--password [password]`) to allow for additional flexibility.
 * For ad-hoc use cases where inputs are assumed to be minimal (<= 10K URL/Ports), the script is sufficiently performant
   * (`time` output on 10k URL/Ports: `1.14s user 0.27s system 73% cpu 1.925 total`).
-* In larger scans that would likely run on a daily schedule, the script is simulated to be sufficiently performant, but almost certainly could be optimized.
+* In larger scans that would likely run on a daily schedule, the script is simulated to be sufficiently performant, but certainly could be optimized.
 Note that the simulation was performed against localhost.
   * (`time` output on 258k URL/Ports: `43.21s user 15.13s system 3% cpu 24:28.23 total`).
 * CSV file input assumes the use of a header row.